 Very often, mothers return to work while they are still breastfeeding .
 To maintain supply, moms need to pump at work and therefore need a space that is private, secure and hygienic.

 In South Africa, it is estimated that only 36% of babies are breastfed exclusively up until 14 weeks, and this figure drops to 8% at 6 months.
 Also, returning back to work is one of the reasons why women stop breastfeeding before their baby is at least 6 months old.
 Certain conditions as shared in this article Women Share Their Stories of Pumping at Work and It Is Not Pretty may also discourage moms from wanting to continue.
-The law that we have in South Africa is very encouraging.
+The law that we have in South Africa around breast feeding at work is very encouraging.

 It is not common knowledge that the BCEA provides this protection for women.
 And even if it is known, there is a reluctance to raise this as it is an ‘uncomfortable topic’.